-- Current utilization is 112% and is projected to remain above 100% over the next 15 years. - Abbey Park HS, Iroquois Ridge HS and White Oaks SS are above 100% utilization.
-Abbey Park HS is projected to decline but remain above 100% utilization.
-Iroquois Ridge HS is projected to decline to under 100% utilization by 2034.
-White Oak SS is projected to remain above 100% utilization due to this school being a holding school for the North Oakville Secondary Plan in SRA 108. - Oakville Trafalgar HS is under 100% utilization and projected to decline. - T.A.
-Blakelock HS is currently at 75% utilization and is projected to increase to above 100% utilization by 2024 due to the school becoming a holding school for SRA 108 in 2022/2023 and the start of the I-STEM regional program in 2023/2024.
+- Current utilization is 112% and is projected to remain above 100% over the next 15 years, with Abbey Park HS, Iroquois Ridge HS and White Oaks SS well above 100% utilization. - Oakville Trafalgar HS is under 100% utilization and projected to decline. - T.A.
+Blakelock HS is currently at 75% utilization and is projected to increase to above 100% by 2024 due to the redirection of SRA 108 students in 2022/2023 and the start of the I-STEM regional program in 2023/2024.

-As planning advances for a number of large scale projects in the Town of Oakville, it is expected that there will be increasing student enrolment and accommodation pressures.
-Schools in this review area currently holds students from SRA 108 until Oakville NE #1 HS is built.
+As planning advances for a number of large scale projects in Oakville, increasing student enrolment and accommodation pressures are expected.
+Schools in this review area currently hold students from SRA 108 until Oakville NE #1 HS is built.
 T.A.
-Blakelock HS will accommodate the new I-STEM program in Oakville, starting with Grade 9 in the 2023/2024 school year.
-It is recommended that staff continue to monitor development activity, program accommodation and explore opportunities to improve school building utilization.
+Blakelock HS will accommodate the I-STEM program starting with Grade 9 in the 2023/2024 school year.
+As of 2022/2023, areas of SRA 108 are being redirected to T.A.
+Blakelock HS to alleviate accommodation pressures at White Oaks SS, which had been the holding school for the North Oakville Secondary Plan.
+Staff will continue to monitor development activity and program accommodation to determine the status of the redirection and explore opportunities to consider redirection to other schools in SRA 102.

 There are new elementary and secondary schools proposed in ERA 118 and SRA 108 which may impact schools in this SRA.
-Oakville NE #1 HS (SRA 108) is proposed to open for the 2025/2026 school year and will immediately relieve student accommodation pressures at White Oaks SS.
+Oakville NE #1 HS (SRA 108) is proposed to open in 2026/2027 at the earliest, and will immediately relieve accommodation pressures at White Oaks SS.
 The boundary review for Oakville NE #1 HS may be an opportunity to relieve accommodation pressures at other secondary schools in Oakville.
 It should be noted that the new Ministry loading of 23:1 for secondary classrooms will be part of future analysis of secondary school accommodation.
+It should also be noted that a review of the maximum number of portables allowed on T.A.
+Blakelock HS is currently underway, increasing the maximum number of portables may increase from 4 to 12.